juliogomez/devops/README.md

 cd devops_tutorial
 ```

-Inside this new directory you will now clone the content from GitHub repositories (aka *repos*) that host all code for each *myhero* container.
+Inside this new directory you will now clone the content from GitHub repositories (aka *repos*) that host all required code for each *myhero* container.

 ```
 git clone https://github.com/juliogomez/myhero_ui.git